-Find out what’s in store for you in this fascinating 2,000-year-old city with this guide to the best places to visit in Cologne…
+Not sure what to do in Cologne?
+Explore this fascinating 2,000-year-old Rhineland city with this guide to the best places to visit in Cologne…

 Table of Contents

-- What to do in Cologne: The top attractions & best places to visit
+- What to do in Cologne: Top attractions & best places to visit

 - Where to stay: The best hotels for sightseeing in Cologne

-What to do in Cologne: The top attractions & best places to visit
+What to do in Cologne: Top attractions & best places to visit

 Get dazzled by Cologne Cathedral